KULeuven-Diepenbeek/osc-course/content/theory/os/chap4.md

 }
 ```

 This program will emulate an egg timer.
-Every second it displays how time is left.
+Every second it displays how much time is left.
 Once the process starts running, it takes 10 minutes to complete.
 This process can be **killed** by just pressing CTRL+C.

 ```bash
 jvliegen@localhost:~/$ ./eg4_timer.bin